Internet-Draft OpenPGP Key Replacement November 2024

 5.1.
 Key Equivalence Binding

 The existence of a matching pair of forward and inverse Replacement Key subpackets on the most recent direct self-signatures (or key revocations) over two primary keys, with each referring to the other primary key, forms a Key Equivalence Binding.
-If one primary key is validated for use in a particular context, then a bound-equivalent primary key and its subkeys are also valid, regardless of any User ID certifications over the second primary key (or lack thereof).
+If one primary key is validated for use in a particular context, then any primary key that has a Key Equivalence Binding with it (together with any bound subkeys) is also valid, regardless of any User ID certifications over the second primary key (or lack thereof).

 The equivalence binding is invalidated under the following circumstances: